 - Member of the International Society of Political Psychology (ISPP).

 - Eligible for membership in the British Psychological Society (BPS).

 Publications and Conferences

-Demasi, M.A. & Tileagă, C. (forthcoming).
+Demasi, M.A. & Tileagă, C. (2019).
 Rhetoric of Derisive Laughter in Political Debates on the EU.
 Qualitative Psychology.

 Demasi, M.A.
 (2019).
 Facts as Social Action in Political Debates about Great Britain and the European Union.
 Political Psychology, 40(1), 3-20.

 Demasi, M.A & Burke, S. (forthcoming).
 Symposium chair.
 “Political Communication: Discursive Perspective”.
 2020 Annual Scientific Meeting of the International Society of Political Psychology (ISPP), Maritim Hotel, Berlin, Germany, 14th – 17th July.

 Kirkland, C. & Demasi, M.A.
 “What’s at Stake?
 Exploring the Rhetorical Styles of Boris Johnson and Nigel Farage on the Context of Brexit.”
 Ancient Rhetoric and Contemporary Society, University of Liverpool, United Kingdom, 13th of September.

 Demasi, M.A.
 Symposium chair: “Brexit and Political Discourse: Discursive Psychology Perspectives”.
 BPS Social Psychology Annual Conference, Park Inn by Radisson, York, United Kingdom, 28 – 30th August.